 Coursework for the Major

-All students, regardless of specialization, are required to take 53 hours of core courses to develop knowledge of the fundamental concepts for sustainability and the built environment.
+All students, regardless of specialization, are required to take 53 credits of core courses to develop knowledge of the fundamental concepts for sustainability and the built environment.

 Students should meet with an advisor as early as possible in their academic careers to choose their specialization and to plan their course of study.